Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Digital infrastructure

 \subsubsection{Core modules}

-All the vessels in the C/S fleet operate on a shared software stack\footnote{C/S software suite can be accessed at \url{https://doi.org/10.5281/zenodo.17233653}}.
-The software is developed in a monolithic architecture, with all components maintained in a single repository.
-This structure simplifies version control, integration, and testing, and is supported by a continuous integration and deployment (CI/CD) pipeline that automates the build and deployment process for each vessel in the testbed.

-The core software is written in Python and C++, combining the flexibility and rapid development capabilities of Python with the performance and low-level control afforded by C++.
-Robot Operating System 2 ~\citep{macenski2022robot} (ROS 2) serves as the middleware layer, enabling efficient inter-process communication and seamless integration with additional components and external programs.
+All the vessels in the C/S fleet operate on a shared software stack\footnote{C/S software suite can be accessed at \url{https://doi.org/10.5281/zenodo.17233653}} which is written in Python and C++ programming languages.
+Robot Operating System 2 (ROS 2) serves as the middleware layer, enabling efficient inter-process communication and seamless integration with additional components and external programs ~\citep{macenski2022robot}.
 This middleware facilitates modularity, allowing various control, sensing, and estimation modules to operate independently while maintaining synchronized communication across the system.